pandyamehul/.Net8-eCommerce-az-aks-devops/Development.Steps.md

 - Updated UserController to use FluentValidation for validating incoming requests.
 - Tested validation scenarios to ensure invalid requests are properly handled.
 - Verified that valid requests pass validation and are processed correctly.

+### Added Swagger Support with CORS Policy

+- Added Swagger services in Program.cs to generate API documentation.
+- Configured Swagger middleware in the request pipeline to serve swagger.json and Swagger UI.
+- Added CORS services and configured a default policy to allow requests from the Angular frontend running on http://localhost:5013.
+- Tested Swagger UI to ensure API endpoints are documented and accessible.
+- Verified CORS policy allows requests from the specified origin without issues.
+- Tested API endpoints from the Angular frontend to ensure proper communication with the User microservice.
+- Verified that Swagger UI and CORS configurations work as expected in development environment.
+- Completed Step#1 implementation of User Microservice with all required features.

+## Step# 2: Implementation of Product Microservice